JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

        ...
        android:name="com.jetbrains.spacetutorial.MainApplication">
    ```
+TODO make XML more complete, like in the other example
 Now you are ready to implement the UI that will use information provided by the platform-specific database driver.